Chances are, you don’t think much about the way you chew — and who could blame you? It’s not something we really focus on when we are eating....

 Now you have to reach out using the method that the company has selected as the primary workplace communication tool.
 Your colleague might not be at the computer at the time you send your questions, as they could have stepped away for a minute.

 These tiny things can cause stress and anxiety when you are unable to get answers to your questions.
 What you need to remember is that these are things that are out of your control and nothing you should get worked up about.
 Don't forget, respect at the workplace, especially now, is paramount as we all cope with the situations in different ways.

 Respect at the workplace has always been and will always be a cornerstone in how you treat your co-workers, but empathy during this moment in time and showing respect has never been more critical.

 If you still were to get stressed out, use one of the many breathing techniques available to help alleviate some of the stress and anxiety.
-Square breathing is an excellent example of such a method.
+Box breathing is an excellent example of such a breathing exercise.

 An employee health program and employee health is paramount for any company that wishes to survive but also to keep their employees happy, motivated and productive.

 With more and more working remotely or from home, digital employee health programs are becoming more available.
 If your company has not offered you this, make sure to ask about it.

 Working remotely does take its toll, and to keep a healthy balance, you should participate in something to keep your body and mind activated.
 This could be online pilates or yoga, unwind your mind sessions, or learning different breathing exercises.
 It is in the employer’s best interest to improve employee wellness and wellbeing.

 This should already be a workplace option, if it is not, speak to your manager and ask if this is an available option for you.